-Pin Name I/O Type Description CS Input Chip select .
+Pin Name I/O Type Description CS Input Chip select.
 Activates the device when pulled LOW.
 Driving this pin HIGH puts the device in low power standby mode.
-SCK Input Serial clock .
-Runs at speeds up to maximum of f {SCK} .
-Serial input is latched at the rising edge of this clock.
+SCK Input erial clock.
+Runs at speeds up to maximum of f SCK .
+Serial input is latched at the rising edge of th ock.
 Serial output is driven at the falling edge of the clock.
 SI Input Serial input.
 Pin for input of all SPI instructions and data.
 SO Output Serial output.
 Pin for output of data through SPI.
 WP Input Write protect.
 Implements hardware write protection in SPI.
 HOLD Input HOLD pin.
 Suspends serial operation.
-HSB Input/output Hardware STORE busy: Output: Indicates busy status of nvSRAM when LOW.
-After each hardware and software STORE operation HSB is driven HIGH for a short time (t {HHHD}) with standard output high current and then a weak internal pull-up resistor keeps this pin HIGH (external pull-up resistor connection optional).
+HSB Input/Output Hardware STORE busy: Output: Indicates busy status of nvSRAM when LOW.
+After each Hardware and Software STORE operation HSB is driven HIGH for a short time (t HHHD ) with standard output high current and then a weak internal pull-up resistor keeps this pin HIGH (an external pull-up resistor connection is optional).
 Input: Hardware STORE implemented by pulling this pin LOW externally.
-V {CAP} Power supply AutoStore capacitor .
-Supplies power to the nvSRAM during power loss to STORE data from the SRAM to nonvolatile elements.
-If AutoStore is not needed, this pin must be left as No Connect.
-It must never be connected to ground.
-V {RTCcap} ^[2] Power supply Capacitor backup for RTC.
-Left unconnected if V {RTCbat} is used.
-V {RTCbat} ^[2] Power supply Battery backup for RTC.
-Left unconnected if V {RTCcap} is used.
-Xout ^[2] Output Crystal output connection.
+V CAP Power supply AutoStore capacitor.
+Supplies power to the nvSRAM during power loss to STORE data from the SF to nonvolatile elements.
+If AutoStore is not needed, this pin must be left as 'no connect'.
+It must n be connected to ground.
+V RTCcap [2] Power supply Capacitor backup for RTC.
+Left unconnected if V RTCbat is used.
+V RTCbat [2] Power supply Battery backup for RTC.
+Left unconnected if V RTCcap is used.
+Xout [2] Output Crystal output connection.
 Drives crystal on start up.
-Xin ^[2] Input Crystal input connection.
+Xin [2] Input Crystal input connection.
 For 32.768 kHz crystal.
-INT ^[2] Output Interrupt output .
+INT [2] Output Interrupt output.
 Programmable to respond to the clock alarm, the watchdog timer, and the power monitor.
-Also programmable to either active HIGH (push or pull) or LOW (open drain).
+It is also programmable to either active HIGH (push or pull) or LOW (open drain).
 NC No connect No connect.
 This pin is not connected to the die.
-V {SS} Power supply Ground V {CC} Power supply Power supply (2.7 V to 3.6 V)
+V SS Power supply Ground.
+V CC Power supply Power supply (2.7 V to 3.6 V).

-Left unconnected if RTC feature is not used.
+2. Left unconnected if RTC feature is not used.